California weekly 7 day Lease Agreement template 1 pdf California Month-to-Month Rental Agreement Template

 Download: PDF | Word (.docx)

-This agreement includes the following information for landlords and tenants in New York:
+The New York rental lease agreement includes the following information for landlords and tenants in New York:

 New York Landlord-Tenant Act